GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Performance Benchmarks

 \section{Performance Benchmarks}

-We benchmark the GRiD library against the Pinocchio library~\cite{Carpentier19},\footnote{We used the pinocchio3-preview branch to ensure we were using the latest, most optimized, code.} a state-of-the-art CPU-implementation of rigid body dynamics that supports optimized CPU code generation of both rigid body dynamics and its analytical gradients.
+We benchmark the GRiD library against the Pinocchio library~\cite{Carpentier19},\footnote{We used the pinocchio3-preview branch for the latest optimized code.} a state-of-the-art CPU-implementation of rigid body dynamics that supports optimized CPU code generation of both rigid body dynamics and its analytical gradients.
 Source code accompanying this evaluation can be found at { \href{https://github.com/robot-acceleration/GRiDBenchmarks}{ \texttt{https://github.com/robot-acceleration/\\GRiDBenchmarks}}}.